timur-feix/facial-emotion-classifier/README.md

 .\.venv\Scripts\Activate.ps1
 ```

-Note: You may need to set this execution policy in order for PS to accept the activation:
+You may need to set this execution policy in order for PS to accept the activation.
 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```